harshwadhwani-10/CodeCrafters-WriteStack/README.md

 ## 🌟 Overview

-**BlogHub** is a comprehensive blogging platform that empowers users to create, share, and engage with blog content.
+**WriteStack** is a comprehensive blogging platform that empowers users to create, share, and engage with blog content.
 Built with modern web technologies, it offers a seamless experience for both content creators and readers.

 ### Key Highlights